-More About Polynomial Operations
+More About this Polynomial Calculator

 Polynomials operations are operations that can be conducted among polynomials.
 Polynomials can be added, subtracted, multiplied and divided, regardless the order of the polynomial.

 For example, we can add the polynomials \(p_1(x) = x + 3\) and \(p_2(x) = 2x - 1\) as follows\[p_1(x) + p_2(x) \] \[= (x+3) + (2x - 1)\] \[= x+3 + 2x - 1\] \[= x + 2x + 3 - 1\] \[= 3x + 2\]